Deep Adaptation: Development of the Deep Adaptation Concept and Agenda

-The Deep Adaptation Forum has established guiding principles including compassion, curiosity, and respect, and a stance of non-violence.
-Its stated purpose is “to embody and enable loving responses to our predicament, so that we reduce suffering while saving more of society and the natural world.”

 Deep Adaptation is part of a wider public conversation about the increasing frequency and severity of extreme weather events, global food insecurity, and the existential threats they pose.
 Several authors have asserted that whether one takes the pessimistic view of Deep Adaptation for the likelihood of societal collapse or a more optimistic view, the Deep Adaptation response of love-based action is appropriate, so that pessimists and optimists should work together.

 The topic of societal collapse can generate overwhelming emotional responses.
 Bendell and Carr have sought to constructively address these strong emotions.